 As I walked through the village, I came upon a tall wooden swing-set structure.
 Only unmarried young boys and girls are allowed to ride on the swing in a special ceremony that forms part of Usaba Samba, which resembles the old Vedic rites of boys and girls.

-I watched as the girls dressed in elaborate traditional hand spun fabric climbed onto the swing chairs.
+I watched as the girls dressed in elaborate traditional hand-spun fabric, climbed onto the swing chairs.
 The manually hand-propelled mechanism raises the swing-set high into the air.
-The girls were very flirtatious, but with a pure kind of innocence, while the boys remained stoic observing from below.
-As the old rotation wheel device spurred into action, it rapidly gathered speed.
+The girls were very flirtatious, but with a pure kind of innocence, while the boys remained stoic, observing from below.
+As the old rotation wheel device spun into action, it rapidly gathered speed.
 The old wooden propeller started to moan and groan under the weight, and as the individual swings gathered speed, the pitch of the girl’s squeals got higher and higher.
 I stood there, mesmerised, under an almost hypnotic spell of creaking wood, the drone of the large propeller-wheel turning, girls shrieking in delight and nervousness, and the boys below, trying to catch the eye of a girl, if she allowed that.
-Wayan explained the ceremony symbolises the unity of the sun and the earth, and also symbolises a courtship ritual .
+Komang, my guide, explained that the ceremony symbolises the unity of the sun and the earth and also a courtship ritual.

-In the afternoon I ducked into one of the ikat (weaving) shops in the village and talked with the shopkeeper who confided, “Oh, I remember that swing ritual.
+In the afternoon, I ducked into one of the ikat (weaving) shops in the village and talked with the shopkeeper, who confided, “Oh, I remember that swing ritual.
 I got to swing on it five times, and then I was married.”
-She also invited me to come back the next day, at 5.30 am to witness another very special ritual.
+After a little chat, she invited me to come back the next day at 5.30 am to witness another very special ritual.

 Tenganan Village adheres to many sacred rituals, combining a nurturing element with strict adherence to customary laws.
-From early childhood, rituals like this are deeply respected, so much so, that if you move away, out of the village, you are not welcomed back.
-Also, you are encouraged to marry within the clan (there are several), and a Bali Aga man or woman is not allowed to marry an outsider, or a foreigner.
-Of course this happens, and consequently, they are ousted from the village.
+From early childhood, rituals like this are deeply respected, so much so that if you move away from the village, you are not welcomed back.
+Also, you are encouraged to marry within the clan (there are several), and a Bali Aga man or woman is not allowed to marry an outsider or a foreigner.
+Of course, this happens, and consequently, they are ousted from the village.
 Only Bali Aga people are allowed to live in the village.

 I was told by one of the elders that one of the village leaders, a few years ago, fell in love with a German girl, and he had to move away.
 He can never come back to live in the village.

-Adat (customary) local law is honoured and it is an inclusive society, in that foreigners and guests are graciously welcomed at any time.
-A timeless and mystical visit awaits you, and rest assured local law decrees that no village land can be sold, so what you witness reflects the past, the present and, the colourful Bali Aga customs and traditions will remain alive and well for alll, into the future.
+Adat (customary) local law is honoured, and the society is inclusive, welcoming foreigners and guests at any time.
+A timeless and mystical visit awaits you, and rest assured, local law decrees that no village land can be sold, so what you witness reflects the past and the present, and the colourful Bali Aga customs and traditions will remain alive and well for all time.

 Story by Stephanie Brookes